exiang/open_hub_wiki/Modules-Architecture.md

 #### doOrganizationsMerge
 #### doIndividualsMerge

+## Web API
+Wapi support modularization architecture and able to read `protected/modules/YOUR_MODULE/data/api/*.yaml` for swagger definition. `protected/modules/wapi/V1Controller.php` has been modified to auto load `protected/modules/YOUR_MODULE/actions/wapi/V1Controller/*.php` for api action

 ## Todo
 Modularization to the underlying system are done phase by phase.
 The following features are not supported by module yet: